coscoaj1/inventory_tracker/README.md

 ## Room for improvement:
 To do:
-- Write more automated tests.
+- Write more automated tests, figure out how to mock the file uploads and database.
 - Improve the frontend.